 \parabf{Diassociative and dendriform algebras and operads} In his study of Leibniz algebras, a kind of non commutative Lie algebras, J.-L.~Loday introduced two more families of algebras named diassociative and dendriform~\cite{Loday-dialgebras}.
 They are vector spaces endowed with two binary operations~$\op{l}$ and~$\op{r}$ satisfying certain axioms regarding the compositions of two operations (see \cref{subsubsec:dendriformDiassociativeOperads} for precise definitions).
 In particular, both operations are associative for diassociative algebras, and the sum of the two operations is associative for dendriform algebras.

 The close connections between these two families of algebras are better understood via the theory of (non-symmetric) operads.
 An operad is an algebraic structure abstracting a type of algebras.
-Their theory allows, via a suitable notion of morphism, to understand the link between types.
-More precisely they provide a formalization of operations transforming several inputs into one output, of the ways to compose these operations, and of the relations between the different possible compositions (see \cref{subsec:operads}).
+Their theory allows, via a suitable notion of morphism, to understand relations between algebras of different types.
+More precisely operads provide a formalization of operations transforming several inputs into one output, of the ways to compose these operations, and of the relations between different possible compositions (see \cref{subsec:operads}).
 It turns out that the diassociative operad~$\Dias$ and the dendriform operad~$\Dend$ are both binary quadratic Koszul operads and that they are Koszul duals to each other (see \cref{subsec:Koszul}).
 An enumerative consequence of this duality is that the Hilbert series~$\Hilbert_\Dias$ and~$\Hilbert_\Dend$ of these two operads are Lagrange inverse to each other:

 where~$C_p \eqdef \frac{1}{p+1} \binom{2p}{p}$ denotes the $p$-th Catalan number.